Release Notes and Summary of Changes

 .
 In an English dictionary you would never find such an entry; otherwise, you would also need entries for “two people”,

-request at the MDBG website, but you don’t know when it would take affect, and someone could add 一個人 again to
+at the MDBG website, but you don’t know when it would take affect, and someone could add 一個人 again to the public

-the public word dictionary at a later date.
-If you add 一個人 to your custom exclusion list, this term will never be marked
+word dictionary at a later date.
+If you add 一個人 to your custom exclusion list, this term will never be marked as a word

 - Temporary word dictionary additions: Sometimes, certain character combinations need to be added temporarily to the